tlhallock/HallocksImageViewer/README.md

 some of the TODOs, in no random order:

-        // remove hard coded paths
+remove hard coded paths
+use a connection pool
-        // clean up/comment
+clean up/comment
-        // slideshow
+slideshow
-        // time and by folder
+time and by folder
-        // users to delete
+users to delete
-        // comments
+comments
-        // people
+people
-        // favorites
+favorites
-        // captions
+captions
-        // rows/columns
+rows/columns
-        // adjust image size: both by adding a cached cropped images directory and make sure the images are actually the right size in style.css
+adjust image size: both by adding a cached cropped images directory and make sure the images are actually the right size in style.css flip/rotate search multiple languages, for your parents video audio
-        // flip/rotate
-        // search
-        // multiple languages, for your parents
-        // video audio